orientechnologies/orientdb-docs/Console-Command-Backup.md

 }
 ```

-### Incremental backup
+### Incremental Backup

-(Since v2.2.)
-Incremental backup can be executed in Java and any language on top of the JVM by using the method `incrementalBackup()` against the database instance:
+Beginning in version 2.2, OrientDB supports incremental backups executed through Java or any language that runs on top of the JVM, using the `incrementalBackup()` method against a database instance.

 ```java
 db.incrementalBackup(backupDirectory);
 ```

-Where:
-- **backupDirectory**: is the directory where to generate the incremental backup files.
-It's important that previous incremental backup files are present in the same directory in order to compute the database portion to backup based on last incremental backup done.
+- **`backupDirectory`** Defines the directory where it generates the incremental backup files.

+It is important that previous incremental backup files are present in the same directory, in order to compuete the database portion to back up, based on the last incremental backup.

-Example:
+**Example:**

 ```java
 ODatabaseDocumentTx db = new ODatabaseDocumentTx("plocal:/temp/mydb");